 You may wonder why you should use 3D animation when 2D images and drawings have worked well enough so far.
 To start, well-crafted 3D animation can take a complicated concept, product, or process and make it easy to understand.
-It can deconstruct, highlight, slow down, speed up, and pause the visuals to make sure a concept is clear.
-3D elevates content in a more sophisticated way than photography is capable of.
+It can deconstruct, highlight, slow down, speed up, and pause visuals to make sure a concept is clear.
+3D animation elevates content in a more comprehensive and advanced way than photography.

-What I’ve noticed when talking with our partners before a project starts is that many don’t know when to use 3D; some jump to 3D too fast and others are reluctant to go that direction.
-But the common denominator is that they simply don’t know what kind of 3D is best for their particular need, time, scope, and budget.
+We’ve noticed when talking with our partners before a project starts that many of them are unsure of when they should use 3D animation—some jump too quickly at the opportunity, while others are reluctant to go that direction.
+But the common denominator is that they simply don’t know what kind of 3D animation is best for their particular needs, timeline, scope, and budget.

-How is 3D used in training and selling?
+How is 3D animation used in training and sales?

-This is the most accessible format of 3D animation and can be used in a variety of ways for training and selling—on its own, in an app, or as part of a motion graphics video.
-Watching the video is an effective option for learning new material, and your learners can pause the videos at any time so they can stop and absorb the information, take a learning check, or start over if they need more time with the material.
+Passive 3D is the most accessible form of 3D animation and can be used in a variety of ways for training and sales—on its own, in an app, or as part of a motion graphics video.
+Watching a 3D video is an effective option for learning new material, and users can pause the video at any time to stop and absorb information, take a quiz or learning check, or start over if they need to spend more time with the material.

-3D video becomes more versatile and can be implemented into an interactive piece.
-This can be done by taking the sequence of images (usually a PNG sequence) and importing them into the native code in order to create a slider or drag/zoom interaction.
-This gives the user the illusion of interactive 3D at a fraction of the cost compared to using a gaming engine like Unity or Unreal.
+With 3D video, it’s also possible to make it interactive to increase its versatility.
+This can be done by taking the sequence of images and importing them into the native code in order to create a slider or drag/zoom interaction.
+This gives users the illusion of interactive 3D at a fraction of the cost of using a gaming engine like Unity or Unreal.

-- New product launches, especially those to hype up your sales force (see our project with Stryker Surfaces as an example).
+- New product launches, especially as a tool to hype up your sales force

-- Explaining complex products in detail, highlighting a unique process, or showing an “under the hood” view of interactions or processes that aren’t easily visible
+- Explaining complex products in detail, highlighting unique processes, or showing an “under the hood” view of interactions or processes that aren’t easily visible

-A tour could be of a new product that the learner is getting to know or selling to a client, or it could be of a physical space—such as a retail store, hospital, or even a cruise ship or resort—where the user does their job.
-In either case, the virtual environment is open and available for the learner to explore as they wish, at their pace.
+A “tour” could be a walkthrough of a new product that the user is getting to know or selling to a client, or it could be a literal tour of a physical space—such as a retail store, hospital, or even a cruise ship or resort—where the user does their job.
+In either case, the virtual environment is open, meaning the user can explore it as they wish, at their own pace.

 Interactive 3D is best used for:

-- Product simulations that perform a task with the product.
+- Product simulations where users perform a task with a product

-- Detailed product animations that let the user manipulate the view however they please.
+- Detailed product animations that let users manipulate the view

 There is a great amount of potential for using immersive 3D—namely, virtual reality (VR) and mixed reality (MR)—in training and sales.
 With the advancements in medical tech alone, it’s easy to see the tremendous impact that VR and MR are going to have on every person across industries.

-For training, we are always trying to make the learning environment as close to real as possible, and VR and MR are perfect for this.
-Can you imagine performing a complex surgery—or more simply, even fixing a car and getting assistance step by step from your glasses?
+With training, we’re always trying to make the learning environment as close to real as possible, and VR and MR are perfect for this.
+Can you imagine performing a complex surgery—or more simply, even fixing a car—and getting step-by-step assistance from your glasses?

-Learners in all industries, ranging from mechanics to surgeons, are already starting benefit from virtual reality.
-The military has been actively exploring the use of virtual reality in training for years now, using it for everything from flight and battlefield simulations to medical training.
+Professionals in all industries, ranging from mechanics to surgeons, are already starting to benefit from VR and MR, and the military has been actively exploring the use of VR in training for years now, using it for everything from flight and battlefield simulations to medical training.